matroux/ITO33-old/content/solutions/_index.md

         image: "/images/coco3.png"
         background: "#97BED6"
         text: |
-          CoCo 33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III capital adequacy requirements.
+          CoCo33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III capital adequacy requirements.
 It relies on a powerful equity-to-credit regime switching reduced form model with stochastic bail-in intensities and                    stochastic credit to analyse AT1 CoCo bonds, perpetual non-cumulative preferred shares and Tier 2 bonds issued by banks.
         btn:
         - text: Explore